-Pursuant to regulations at 50 CFR 300.62, the 2020 IPHC annual management measures are published in the Federal Register to provide notice of their immediate regulatory effectiveness and to inform persons subject to the regulations of their restrictions and requirements.
-Because NMFS publishes the regulations applicable to the entire Convention area, these regulations include some provisions relating to and affecting Canadian fishing and fisheries.
-NMFS may implement more restrictive regulations for the fishery for halibut or components of it; therefore, anglers are advised to check the current Federal and IPHC regulations prior to fishing.
+Pursuant to regulations at 50 CFR 300.62, the 2022 IPHC annual management measures are published in the Federal Register in this action to provide notice of their regulatory effectiveness and to inform persons subject to the regulations of their restrictions and requirements.
+Because the regulations published in this action are applicable to the entire Convention area, these regulations include some provisions relating to and affecting Canadian fishing and fisheries.
+In separate actions, NMFS may implement more restrictive regulations for the U.S. halibut fishery or components of it;

+therefore, anglers are advised to check the current Federal and IPHC regulations prior to fishing.